NCAR/DART/docs/pages/Getting_Started.md

 use default_model_mod,     only : init_time
 ~~~
 As in all Fortran programs, a comma-separated list of routines can be listed
-after the colon. *IMPORTANT*: do not "use" the entire module without the
+after the colon.

+:exclamation: *IMPORTANT*: do not "use" the entire module without the
 keyword "only" in order to avoid including the default behavior for all
 subroutines contained in that module (in this example `default_model_mod`).